 Counting diapers feels like the kind of thing nobody warns you about until you're doing it.
 But for a baby under two months, it's the single most reliable home signal that feeding is going well.
+The American Academy of Pediatrics notes that a newborn's diaper is a good indicator of whether they're getting enough to eat.
 It's also the question your pediatrician will ask at every early visit, so having an actual answer matters.

 Here's what counts as normal at each stage, and where the line is for calling the doctor.